SC sets aside disqualification of Kh Asif

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-A three-member bench of the apex court, headed by Justice Umer Ata Bandial and comprising Justice Faisal Arab and Justice Sajjad Ali Shah, announced the verdict in the appeal filed by Khawaja Asif against his disqualification.
+A three-member bench of the apex court headed by Justice Umer Ata Bandyal and comprising Justice Faisal Arab and Justice Sajjad Ali Shah announced the verdict in the appeal filed by Khawaja Asif against his disqualification.

 Earlier, the court had reserved the judgment after resuming the hearing at 8:30am and hearing the arguments of the counsels for both the parties.
 Later, the court announced the verdict, setting aside the verdict of IHC, disqualifying Khawaja Asif form holding public office.